 NWSEO works hard to improve working conditions and the quality of NWS services.
-The diligent work of the NWSEO produced these top five accomplishments in 2010-2011:
+The diligent work of the NWSEO produced these top five recent accomplishments.

 Securing special projects designed to increase aviation safety, which include increased NWS personnel at the CWSU and WFOs in New York City, Atlanta, and Chicago.

 Saving the CWSUs from consolidation – a culmination of a five year lobbying effort by NWSEO to preserve both aviation safety and NWS employee jobs.
 NWSEO spent over $200,000 in this lobbying effort and obtained the support of the Senate Commerce Committee, the House Science Committee and the House and Senate Commerce, Justice and Science Appropriations Subcommittees.

 NWSEO secured an agreement that upgrades to a GS -8 every Administrative Support Assistant at field offices around the country.
 The GS -8 upgrade includes approximately one million dollars in extra pay and benefits to the lowest paid NWS employees each and every year from now on.

 Launched the Facebook community called "Protect the National Weather Service" which now has more than 115-thousand fans.
 The site is used to inform the public and gain support for employees of the NWS

 Your Local Forecast The Only Union Produced Weather Forecast

 NWSEO Members have always been generous with leave donations for co-workers in need.